MEDDIC: Champions in Lockdown

 So who are making the sales and which markets are buying?

-For me, I see a few patterns in the customer stories:
+I see a few patterns in the customer stories:

 The NHS is a great, albeit, extreme example of this.